Helwan

-Helwan (حلوان Ḥelwān, /arz/, ϩⲁⲗⲟⲩⲁⲛ) is a suburban district in the Southern Area of Cairo, Egypt.
-The area of Helwan witnessed prehistoric, ancient Egyptian, Roman and Muslim era activity.
-More recently it was designated as a city until as late as the 1960s, before it became contiguous with the city of Cairo and was incorporated as a district.
+Helwan (حلوان Ḥelwān, /arz/, ϩⲁⲗⲟⲩⲁⲛ) is a suburban district in the southern part of Cairo, Egypt, directly opposite the ruins of Memphis.
+The area of Helwan witnessed prehistoric, ancient Egyptian, Roman and Muslim era activity, and is one of the oldest continually inhabited cities, with inhabitation beginning in the mid 6th millennium BCE.

+More recently, Helwan was designated as a city until the 1960s, before it became contiguous with the city of Cairo and was incorporated as a district.
 For a brief period between April 2008 and April 2011 it was redesignated as a city, and served as the capital of the now defunct Helwan Governorate that was split from Cairo and Giza governorates, before being re-incorporated back into them.
-The kism of Helwan had a population of 521,239 in the 2017 census.
+The kism of Helwan had a population of 557,620 in the 2023 census.